 For Forcura, it’s about helping customers streamline communication and operations so they can focus on providing better, faster patient care.
 By using this process, Forcura is able to provide solutions with better user experience that ultimately alleviate the software burden for clinicians and administrators so they can focus on patient care and enhance the overall patient experience for their organization.

-Frank Adamo is a Multimedia Designer at Forcura.
-He elevates Forcura's brand through creative and unique design: graphics, UX, and video.
+Frank Adamo is a UX Designer at Forcura.
+He elevates Forcura's brand through creative and unique design: graphics, UI/UX, and video.
 Connect with Frank on LinkedIn.